OmarBedawi/my_first_e-store/readme_files/testing/testing.md

-> As an Owner, I would like order confirmation to work even if a user navigates away from the checkout page whilst processing an order, so I can know users haven't purchased tickets without the database updating.

-* If the user navigates away from the checkout page before the order is submitted to the model it is handled by the webhooks instead.
-This way users can still recieve the confirmation they'd need and the Order and EventBooking models aren't missing entries.
-The webhook handler checks the database for an order with a matching stripe_id to the payment intent.
-If this isn't found after 10 searches then the webhook handler creates the order and sends the confirmation emails.

-> As an Owner, I would like dates where events are fully booked to be unpickable, so I can know that users haven't purchased tickets to events which won't be able to cater for them.

-* When users navigate to the book an event page, the date picker is given an array of dates which are unbookable due to the ticket limit being reached.
-The date picker then disables these dates to prevent users from booking them.

-> As an Owner, I would like validation on the date picking input, so I can make sure users don't create bookings using dates which aren't correct.

-* To prevent users manually inputting dates, the date input only accepts inputs from the date picker.

-> As an Owner, I would like validation on the ticket input, so I can stop users booking too many tickets for events which are nearly full.

-* The  date picker input has an event listener.
-This checks booked events in the database and the user's basket tickets to make sure they can't accidentally book more tickets than are avaliable.
-Fuly booked dates in the database are disabled on the date picker.
-If the user has all the tickets for a particular day in their basket, then the input for that date is disabled to prevent them getting more.
-If for some reason the ticket amount in the user's basket exceeds the amount avaliable at checkout, this item is rejected and removed from the basket before the payment can be processed as an added layer of security against over booking.

 > As an Owner/User, I would like responsive design, so I can easily use the site across multiple devices.

-* The site has responsive elements on almost every page.
-The homepage hides the contact button on smaller devices.
+* The site has responsive elements on every page.
+The homepage hides the logo button on smaller devices.
 The navbar collapses to a mobile dropdown on medium and small devices.
-The event cards hide extra detail that can be found on their individual pages on smaller screens along with reducing how many cards appear on each row.
-Information on the event details page, Checkout and Visit page all shifts to make it easier to view on smaller devices.
-Images are cut from the smallest screens for Basket, Order and Booking summaries to make the infomation easier to understand.
+The e-Book cover cards are displayed in a row of 6 on xl screens, 3 on large screens, 2 on medium and small, and 1 on xs screens.
+Shopping Bag, Checkout and Profile pages all shifts to make it easier to view and understand on smaller devices.

 Overall, the site has a very responsive design with an aim to make information more digestible (rather than just to make it move).

 > As an Owner/User, I would like message styling to be intuitive (red for alerts, green for success), so I can quickly understand what the message is trying to convey.

-* Toast messages are consistently styled so error messages produce red toast headings, success messages produce green toast headings and info messages produce blue toast headings.
+* Toast messages are consistently styled so error messages produce red toast headings, success messages produce green toast headings, info messages produce blue toast headings and warning messages produce yellow toast headings.

+> As an Owner, I would like to easily be able to add, update and delete e-Books titles from the website.

+* The Owner can access the website with a special profile provided by the website creator, called superuser.
+  With this profile the owner can find (available only for him) the "Product Management" page to add new e-Books to the store, and for the already existing e-Books in the website, the owner has available the Edit and Delete buttons next to every e-Book.

+---

+#### Responsive Design Testing
+The responsive design was tested using these physical devices:
+* Galaxy S8 (Chrome)
+* Google Pixel 4a (Chrome)
+* iPad Air 2 (Safari)
+* Leveno IdeaPad S340 (Chrome)
+* MacBook Pro (Chrome & Safari)
+* iPhone X (Safari)

+No major issues were uncovered.

+Chrome DevTools was also used to test the design on the following devices:
+* RedMi Note 8
+* Samsung Galaxy S8
+* Samsung Galaxy Tab 4

+### Browser testing
+The app was physically tested on the following browsers:
+* Google Chrome
+* Mozilla Firefox
+* Mi Browser (for RedMi Note 8 mobile)
+* Microsoft Edge

+### Code Validation
+* HTML5 code validated using [https://validator.w3.org/](https://validator.w3.org/)
+* CSS3 code validated using [https://jigsaw.w3.org/css-validator/](https://jigsaw.w3.org/css-validator/)
+    * No issues found
+* JS code validated using [https://jshint.com/](https://jshint.com/)
+    * 'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz). - Not deemed an issue.
+    * 'template literal syntax' is only available in ES6 (use 'esversion: 6'). - Not deemed an issue.
+* Python code validated using [Extend Class Python Validator](https://extendsclass.com/python-tester.html)
+    * Some issues with f-strings as the checker didn't deem them valid Python.
+These bugs were not considered a problem.

+### Bugs
+During the development proccess many bugs (predictably) arose.
+Here are some of the more interesting examples and how they were overcome: